ChrisCarleton/BottomTime-Core/docs/Users.md

 }
 ```

-The **privacy** field is important to note.
-It affects who can view the user's profile information and log
+The **logsVisibility** field is important to note.
+It affects who can view the user's profile information
-book.
+and log book.
 Here are the rules:
 * Public profiles and log books can be viewed by everyone - including anonymous (unauthenticated) users
 to the site!
 * Friends-only profiles and log books can only be viewed by anyone the user has 'friended'.